williamandrews2/TodoList/README.md

 - Ability to edit pre-existing tasks.
 - Ability to sort todos by the date or priority.
 - Move completed todos to the bottom.

+## Live preview

+A live preview of this project can be viewed [here](https://williamandrews2.github.io/TodoList/).